in2code-de/lux/Documentation/Technical/Analysis/Index.md

 #### Search

-With LUX 16 we started to introduce a own search view.
+With LUX 16 we started to introduce an own search view.

 If there are entries in the search table, editors can see and click the search view button in analysis backend module.
 The view starts with a list of used searchterms of your websearch.